Becoming a Foster Carer

 - promote healthy emotional, physical development

-- by working with the child's family and others who are important to the child.
+- can work with the child's family and others who are important to the child

 - Helping children keep themselves safe from harm or abuse, and to know how to seek help when needed